 Job description and responsibilities of a cruise ship electrician

 Cruise ship electricians play a vital role in the maritime industry.
 They are responsible for maintaining, repairing and installing electrical systems on cruise vessels to ensure that passengers and crew are safe at all times.
-A cruise ship electrician must possess a range of skills and knowledge to perform this task effectively.

 - Electrical System Maintenance: The electrician is responsible for maintaining all electrical systems on the ship, including lighting, generators, motors, switchboards, and electrical distribution systems.
 They must check and test these systems regularly to make sure they are functioning properly and safely.